 The mission of the International Wolf Center is to advance the survival of wolf populations by teaching about wolves, their relationship to wild lands and the human role in their future.
 The home of the International Wolf Center is in Ely, Minnesota, and is visited by 30,000-40,000 visitors each year.
 In addition to viewing our resident wolf pack and exploring our award-winning Wolves and Humans Exhibit, visitors also have the opportunity to explore wolf pack habitat through our many outdoor naturalist programs.

-The Center offers several wolf education internships throughout the year.
+The Center offers two wolf education internships throughout the year.
 Typically internships are offered during the summer months and academic school year, although timing may change depending on programming needs.
 A degree in environmental education or related field, or prior teaching experience is preferred for the position.

 Intern commitment will be 40-45 hours per week, including time on weekends and holidays.
 Interns are required to have a valid driver’s license and social security number.
 Selection criteria includes education, experience, references, and written statements.
 Unfortunately, at this time the Center is unable to accept international applicants.